plybots/payments.mtn-api.demo/README.md

 # momo-plugin-demo
-This an demo implemented with spring boot 2,
+This an demo implemented with spring boot 2.
-Enjoy
+The demo only show cases the Collections APIs.
+Enjoy!

 **Plydot Systems**
 (https://plydot.com)